NachoPeinador/RIEMANN_Z6/README_new.md

 * **SNR Saturation:** The Signal-to-Noise Ratio between these channels abandons the GUE diffusive random-walk prediction and abruptly saturates to an asymptotic constant ($\mathrm{SNR}_{\text{sat}} \approx 12.69$).
 * **Critical Scale:** The saturation occurs at a characteristic modular Thouless time ($N_{\text{sat}} \approx 132$), exactly matching the spectral resolution of the prime $p=7$.

-### 💻 Reproducibility: You can replicate directly via Jupyter Notebooks.
-The dataset containing the zeros is included in the repo for immediate out-of-the-box execution.
+💻 Reproducibility: You can replicate directly via Jupyter Notebooks.
-You can replicate directly via Jupyter Notebooks.
 The dataset containing the zeros is included in the repo for immediate out-of-the-box execution.
 [![Jupyter](https://img.shields.io/badge/Notebooks-Experiments-F37626.svg?style=for-the-badge&logo=Jupyter&logoColor=white)](https://github.com/NachoPeinador/RIEMANN_Z6/tree/main/Notebooks/Modular_Phase_Coherence_in_the_Riemann_Spectrum.ipynb)